Grit on Granite Countertops

-The grit on granite countertops is also on the kitchen island, where there is no backsplash.
+The grit is also on the kitchen island, where there is no backsplash.

 My installer sealed both the granite and the backsplash.
 What could be causing this, and what should I do?
 Thank you!